Astaxanthin can help you deal with the signs of aging.

 IT’S STRONGER THAN VITAMIN C.

 In a class of its own when it comes to antioxidant coverage, astaxanthin filters into every cell of the body.
-A 2007 study comparing different kinds of antioxidants found that astaxanthin’s antioxidant power was significantly stronger than Vitamin C, green tea catechins, Coenzyme Q10, and alpha-lipoic acid.
+A 2007 study comparing different kinds of antioxidants found that astaxanthin’s antioxidant power was 6000x stronger than Vitamin C, green tea catechins, Coenzyme Q10, and alpha-lipoic acid.

 Where can you get astaxanthin?
 In nature, the best source would be the Haematococcus pluvialis microalgae.
 For a more convenient and cost-effective source, try vitamin-based supplements formulated with astaxanthin, which help reveal the benefit of this super nutrient to deliver youthful-looking skin that lasts.